bsdpot/potluck/mailhub-potluck/README.md

 The DATACENTER parameter is the `consul` datacenter.

 The CONSULSERVERS parameter is a correctly formatted list of `consul` servers.

+The GOSSIPKEY parameter is the gossip key for the consul datacenter.

 The LDAPSERVER parameter is the IP address of the LDAP server to query.